darekp7/SpeedyParser/README.md

 ## Synopsis

 SpeedyParser is a simple and easy to learn parser which follows the intuitive way of defining grammar (see code example below).
+It has quite good performance because the whole parser's code is compiled in SpeedyParser's constructor.

 ## Code Example